ankitkumarsharma/chat-application-react-mern/client/README.md

 ## npm packages
  - react-router-dom -> for Routing in React Js
  - tailwindcss -> for design css
+ - react-toastify -> for toaster messages like error,success,warning alerts

 ## Steps for All Applications
  - Start